MercersKitchen/Advanced-CS/README.md

 ---

 # Getting Started
+- Ensure your email is working and protected, "Have I Been Pwned?", "Badrap": this is now a legal and recorded form of communication for everything online
+- LinkedIn Account: create one and maintain links to your GitHub Portfolio
 - Creating and Maintaining a GitHub Account: https://github.com/MercersKitchen/Creating-a-GitHub-Repository
 - External Documentation: ReadMe Files: see DOC already made
   - External Documentation: ReadMe.md, ReadMe.txt, and Introductions to GitHub Markdown